Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Introduction

 Face forgery detection is usually defined as a binary classification problem, distinguishing between real and fake faces.
 There is a series of face forgery detectors~\cite{resnet,xception,EfficientNet,vit,f3net,M2TR} proposed that utilize deep neural networks to automatically learn feature differences between real and fake faces and achieve remarkable success on multiple datasets~\cite{ffpp,CelebDF}.
 Despite their success, recent work~\cite{EvadingDF} shows that face forgery detectors are very vulnerable to adversarial examples~\cite{chen2022shape,fgsm,devopatch}, which exposes the current shortcut of security in face forgery detection.
 After adding a carefully-designed adversarial perturbation, a face originally classified as the fake is recognized as real by face forgery detectors.
-Existing methods~\cite{EvadingDF,KeyRegionAttack,AdvDfPractical,FaceManifold,hybridfre,huang2022cmua} have explored the adversarial robustness of face forgery detection, but these methods require access to the detector's network architecture or training datasets instead of the predicted labels.
-However, when attacking industrial APIs, we cannot access the details of the models or datasets, but only the decision (real or fake) returned by the service.
-Therefore, the lack of decision-based attacks leads to a gap in the robustness analysis of face forgery detection.
+Existing methods~\cite{EvadingDF,KeyRegionAttack,AdvDfPractical,FaceManifold,hybridfre,huang2022cmua} have explored the adversarial robustness of face forgery detection, but these methods require access to the detector's network architecture or training datasets.
+When targeting industrial APIs in the context of face forgery detection, we do not have access to the underlying models or datasets.
+Instead, we can only observe the binary decision (real or fake) provided by the service.
+Consequently, the absence of decision-based attacks results in a significant gap in the robustness evaluation of face forgery detection systems.